rzkhosroshahi/sanitizer/README.md

 sanitizer(data, 2); // { thirdKey: { oneKey: 'foo', twoKey: 'foo' }, }
 ```

+## convertsArray
-## Set convertsArray argument that tells to sanitizer do you want to convert array objects key or not
+Set `convertsArray` argument that tells to sanitizer do you want to convert array objects key or not
 *Default convertsArray argument is true*

 ``` javascript